isaac10334/bit/README.md

 Bit supports all tooling in the JS ecosystem and comes out of the box with official dev environments for [NodeJS](https://bit.dev/docs/backend-intro), [React](https://bit.dev/docs/react-intro), [Angular](https://bit.dev/docs/angular-introduction), [Vue](https://bit.dev/docs/vue-intro), [React Native](https://bit.dev/docs/react-native-intro), [NextJS](https://bit.dev/docs/quick-start/hello-world-nextjs) and [far more](https://bit.dev/docs).
 All are native to TypeScript and ESM and equipped with the best dev tooling.

-Bit is a fit to every codebase structure.
+Bit is a fit for every codebase structure.
 You can use Bit components in a monorepo, polyrepo, or even without repositories at all.

 ## Getting started